Incentivizing Quality Text Generation via Statistical Contracts: Problem Setting: Contract Design for Text Generation

-The above setting is precisely a contract design setting with $n$~actions and $m$ outcomes \citep{holmstrom1979moral}.
+\paragraph{As an abstract contract design problem.} The above setting is precisely a contract design setting with $n$~actions and $m$ outcomes \citep{holmstrom1979moral}.
 Such a setting is defined by the pair $(F,c)$, where $F$ is an $n\times m$ matrix with distribution $F_{i}$ as its $i$th row for every $i$ (known as the \emph{distribution matrix}), and where $c$ is a vector of costs.
 For every action~$i$, $F_i$ and $c_i$ are the outcome distribution and cost, respectively.

 \paragraph{Pay-for-performance and agent's utility.} To incentivize high quality text generation, the principal commits in advance to a pay-for-performance contract, which specifies the amount of payment to the agent for generating a response with a certain quality.
-More formally, given a quality evaluator $q$ with an output scale $1,\ldots,m$, a \emph{contract} $t:[m]\to\NonNegativeReals$ is a mapping from the estimated quality to the size of the monetary transfer.
+More formally, given a quality evaluator $q$ with an output scale $1,\ldots,m$, a \emph{contract} $t:[m]\to\NonNegativeReals$ is a mapping from the estimated quality to the size of monetary transfer.
 Note that transfers are non-negative; this standard restriction is known as \emph{limited liability}, and it mirrors the fact that when a principal hires an agent to perform a task, money flows in one way only (from principal to agent, and not vice versa).
 If transfers are increasing with score, we say $t$ is a \emph{monotone} contract.
 Monotonicity is not without loss of generality, but is a desirable property as monotone contracts are generally simpler and easier to explain \citep{dutting2019simple}.

 Given a contract $t\in \NonNegativeReals^m$ and an action $\sigma\in\DistOver{\Generators}$, the agent's expected utility $u_A(t; \sigma)$ (a.k.a.~the agent's profit) is the difference between the expected reward and the expected cost of text generation: